ea1188/mrisim/README.md

 </div>

 > **▶ [Run MRISim in your browser](https://ea1188.github.io/mrisim/)** — the full physics engine runs client-side via Pyodide, no install.
 Sequences, contrast, 3D slab acquisition, presets, A/B compare and a 3-plane localizer, all live.
 (First load fetches ~30–50&nbsp;MB; cached afterwards.)
+>
+> For the fullest, most robust experience, use the downloadable desktop app.

 <p align="center">
   <img src="docs/demo.gif" width="840" alt="MRISim — sweeping echo time (TE) on a spin-echo brain: contrast shifts from proton-density to T2-weighted as the CSF brightens, with the marker tracking the live signal-vs-TE curve" />